Pick Up the Pieces

 Vicki rolled down her window and peered out at the sort of house you’d see inhabited by families in TV sitcoms.
 You could almost hear Jan whining Marcia Marcia Marcia inside it.
 And the set designers certainly did a good job on the surrounding neighborhood—every yard had a couple of tall trees, all of them in full leaf, arching upward to mingle overhead so the Lane really seemed like a shady Burrow.

 She pictured herself living here.
 Riding a bike to and from other suburban places.
-Jogging down to Lesser Drive and a run across the park, or over to Panama Boulevard and along the (sweet-scented) canal like a Venetian teen.
+Jogging down to Lesser Drive for a run across the park, or over to Panama Boulevard and along the (sweet-scented) canal like a Venetian teen.

 Was Tricia in Venice now?
 How would she react to this new house, to barely being able to set foot in 3132 Burrow Lane before college started—